-The first responsibility of the Underwriter is to provide with proposals/options regarding the valuation and type of securities to be considered for the purpose of public issuance.
-The company asks various Investments Banks to provide with such proposals stating the valuation and best suitable advice for raising funds.
+The first responsibility of the Underwriter is to provide proposals/options regarding the valuation and type of securities to consider for the purpose of public issuance.
+The company asks various Investments Banks to provide such proposals stating the valuation and best suitable advice for raising funds.

 The second responsibility is coming up with the best agreement between the Underwriter and the Issuing Company.
 The Investment Banks bears the responsibility of the Initial Public Offering process according to the type of contract they have signed.
 The rate of commission is also dependent on the type of agreement.
 Thus the Investment Banks determines the type of Agreement according to the size of issuance, risk factor, capacity of the underwriter, and so on.

-The following are four major types of agreement with different kinds of financial commitments.
+The following are four major types of agreements with different kinds of financial commitments.

 Firm Commitment Agreement

 Under this arrangement, the Underwriter promises to raise a certain sum of amount.
 The agreement claims that the Underwriter will buy a whole lot of securities and later sell it to the public.
 Thus this is the riskiest agreement, where the Underwriter bears the whole risk.

 All or None Agreement

-As the name of the agreement says, ‘All or None Agreements’ which means either the issuance takes place fully or it completely gets cancel.
+As the name of the agreement says, ‘All or None Agreements’ which means either the issuance takes place fully or it completely gets canceled.
 Under this type of agreement, the issuing company expects full selling of shares and if it does not happen, then the cancellation of the public issue takes place.
 Till the time, the issue is not fully-subscribed all the funds of the public are held in the Escrow Account.